 (4) The annual incentive for each of Messrs.
-O'Driscoll, Leburn and Agdern is paid in each of their home country's currency, namely, UK pound sterling, UK pound sterling and US dollars, respectively.
-Exchange rates used to calculate the Canadian dollar equivalent as quoted as the Bank of Canada on June 28, 2013: UK pound sterling at 1.5987 and US dollar at 1.0512.
+O'Driscoll, and Leburn is paid in each of their home country's currency, UK pound sterling.
+Exchange rates used to calculate the Canadian dollar equivalent as quoted as the Bank of Canada on June 30, 2014: UK pound sterling at 1.8261.

-(5) Pension value as stated was calculated by Eckler and is detailed in the "Defined Benefit (DB) Retirement Plans Table" in the "Pension Plan Benefits" section, below.
+^{(5).} Pension value as stated was calculated by Eckler and is detailed in the "Defined Benefit (DB) Retirement Plans Table" in the "Pension Plan Benefits" section, below.
 Pension value for each of Messrs.
-O'Driscoll, Leburn, and Agdern is the pension contributions the Corporation made to each of their pension plans in their home countries, the United Kingdom, France, United Kingdom and the United States, respectively.
+O'Driscoll and Leburn, are the pension contributions the Corporation made to each of their pension plans in their home countries, the United Kingdom.